publicissapient-france/hands-on-assistant/google-assistant/README.md

 ## 7. Identity

-You must also be interested to know how to build an application with richier experience for your users.
+You must also be interested to know how to build an application with richer experience for your users.
 We will briefly mention 2 ways to achieve that:

 ### Anonymous User Identity